 During negotiation, it is important to know who will ultimately make the decision to reach a win-win contract.

-Both parties want to ensure that only those who ought to be involved in negotiation are present at the “table.”
+Both parties want to ensure that only those who ought to be involved in negotiation and contract management are present at the “table.”
 It is considerate to both your organization and your counterparty to make sure that both parties’ big players are accounted for.

 Approval workflows can be used to enable parties to add and edit a sequence of approval personnel to contract negotiations.